Select a topic:

 Mulch is a great ground covering that retains water in the soil so you can water less.
 Using mulch in your landscape also helps control weeds and reduces erosion on slopes.
-For more information about current mulch programs in county and yard waste please visit the Mulch webpage.
+For more information and current rebates, visit the Mulch webpage.

 You can create a garden that attracts and supports a variety of wildlife.
 Birds, butterflies, and lizards can add an interesting and entertaining element to your garden.
 Learn more about how to design a garden to attract or deter wildlife in your garden by visiting the Virtual Garden Tours plant lists or the Las Pilitas Nursery Wildlife Garden page.

 City block bounded by Arrellaga, Santa Barbara, Garden and Micheltorena Streets, Santa Barbara

 A 4.6-acre informal park emphasizing exotic flora.
 The planting areas are separated according to cultural conditions, ranging from boggy to arid, with a special section on low-water using plants.
 Plant directory is near center of the park, above the pond.
 Low-water using demonstration portion is southern half of garden with a interpretative sign, brochure, and plant list in the south, west corner of the garden.
 Open 8 am to sunset every day.
 Self-guided tours only.